balena-io/balena-cli/doc/cli.markdown

 Use this command to login to your resin.io account.

+This command will prompt you to login using the following login types:

-This command will open your web browser and prompt you to authorize the CLI from the dashboard.
+- Web authorization: open your web browser and prompt you to authorize the CLI from the dashboard.

-If you don't have access to a web browser (e.g: running in a headless server), you can fetch your authentication token from the preferences page and pass the token option.

-Alternatively, you can pass the `--credentials` boolean option to perform a credential-based authentication, with optional `--email` and `--password` options to avoid interactive behaviour (unless you have 2FA enabled).
+- Credentials: using email/password and 2FA.

+- Token: using the authentication token from the preferences page.

 Examples:

 	$ resin login
+	$ resin login --web
 	$ resin login --token "..."
 	$ resin login --credentials
 	$ resin login --credentials --email johndoe@gmail.com --password secret